An estimated 75% of business executives believe that artificial intelligence will be implemented actively in companies over the next three years.

 AI applications are changing the face of customer service

 The biggest impact of intelligent systems in business so far is automating most of the mundane tasks previously done by customer care agents, sales and marketing personnel and other employees dealing with customers.
-Here are two smart applications that have revolutionized customer engagement:
+Here are two smart applications that have revolutionized customer engagement using artificial intelligence:

 The global chatbot market is predicted to reach a whopping $1.23 billion by the year 2025 recording 24.3% compounded annual growth rate.
 That said, chatbots – which are essentially conversational machine agent s- can be implemented in various customer service points.
 Their effectiveness stems from their ability to simulate real human responses/interactions and give quick responses to customer queries.
 Bots are especially useful for companies that desire to offer 24/7 support to their clients.
 They eliminate delays, and error in dealing with customer concerns and complaints.